Muukid/muCOSA/README.md

 muCOSA has full support for Windows and Linux.
 Detail on their individual support and how to compile with them is provided below.

 ## Windows
 Windows is fully supported by muCOSA.
-It has compatibility with versions of OpenGL from 1.0 to 4.6, including core and compatibility.
+It has compatibility with versions of OpenGL from 1.0 to 4.6, including core and compatibility, and support for Vulkan.

-To compile on Windows, link with `gdi32` and `opengl32`.
+To compile on Windows when using OpenGL, link with `gdi32` and `opengl32`.

 ## Linux
 Linux is fully supported by muCOSA.
-It has compatibility with versions of OpenGL from 1.0 to 4.6, including core and compatibility.
+It has compatibility with versions of OpenGL from 1.0 to 4.6, including core and compatibility, and support for Vulkan.

-To compile on Linux, link with `GL` and `X11`.
+To compile on Linux, link with `X11`.
+To compile on Linux when using OpenGL, link with `GL`.

 # General information